PranavBatchu/CS7641_Group58/README.md

 ## Methods

 ### Data Preprocessing Methods Identified
+The dataset provided is from a Kaggle competition so it is already cleaned, well-formatted, labeled, and split into training/testing subsets.
+Due to this, we do not see any heavy data preprocessing necessary beyond just parsing the provided csv files.

 ### ML Algorithms/Models Identified
 As a foundational algorithm for binary classification, logistic regression will be employed to predict match outcomes (HomeWin, Draw, AwayWin).
 This model is straightforward to implement and interpret, making it a suitable choice for initial predictions based on performance metrics and betting odds.